Hello! Thank you for visiting my website to learn more about me and my approach.

 What does the body have to do with therapy?

 We think in bodies.
 We feel in bodies.
+Our body carries us through this world.
 Let's explore our embodied experience together in therapy.

 My integrated approach to therapy, combines traditional talk therapy with body-based and mindfulness approaches, such as Sensorimotor Psychotherapy and Focusing-oriented therapy.
-These approaches draw from the latest neuroscientific research on trauma recovery and emotion regulation, and will help you get in touch with your deeper felt sense of yourself.
+These approaches draw from the latest neuroscientific research on trauma processing and emotion regulation, and aim to help you get in touch with your deeper felt sense of yourself.

 Together, we can explore your thoughts and feelings, while also making space and inviting a mindful awareness of the body by paying attention to inner sensations, patterns of tensions and release, and impulses to move, as we explore the various stories of your life.